 Flora/Fauna is a collection of broadsides by members of & co. collective.
 Poets in this project include Conyer Clayton, Ian Martin, Nina Jane Drystek, Leah Maclean-Evans, Mia Morgan, Dorian Bell, and myself.
 It first launched for the occasion of the Ottawa small press fair in November 2018.

 Each poem is on the loose theme of animals and/or nature.
 We workshopped the poems together, after which I illustrated and designed a broadside.
 The final product features a poem and illustration side-by-side.
 It is printed on 80 Ib cream-coloured cardstock.

-I illustrated, designed, and produced a chapbook “Mitosis” by Ottawa poet, Conyer Clayton.
+I illustrated, designed, and produced a chapbook, Mitosis, by Ottawa-based poet, Conyer Clayton.
 The chapbook consists of one long poem in five parts.
 It covers themes of intergenerational trauma, domestic violence, mental illness, and healing.
-The collection has sixteen illustrations.
+The collection has sixteen illustration.

 The cover of Mitosis shows a mirroring.
 I spray-painted each cover with gold.
 The cover stencils were wood-cut at My Urban Workshop in Ottawa.
 Each chapbook is hand-stitched with gold thread.
 It was produced in a print run of 100 copies.